FBNKCMaster/AppSkeleton-for-Laravel/README.md

 ### Step 3: That's all!

 You're ready now.
-Run `php artisan` from the console, and you'll see the new command `AppSkeleton`.
+Run `php artisan` from the console, and you'll see the new command `make:appskeleton` in the `make:*` namespace section.

 ## Examples